rrmckinney/fwx-wind/docs/source/windtests.md

         )
         return
 ```
-Read in function for each sensor.
+Last;y, we need to read in the function for each sensor.
 ```
     fig = plt.figure(figsize=(7* 5, 4 * 5))  # (Width, height) in inches.
     for i in range(len(sens)):